Local Food Infrastructure Fund

 grant_single_labels|criteria

-- Applicant demonstrates how the proposed infrastructure/equipment will address local food security-related issues and increase access to local, nutritious and culturally appropriate food for equity-deserving groups.
+- Impact on the community: Evidence must be provided on how the proposed infrastructure/equipment will address local food security issues and increase access to local, nutritious, and culturally appropriate food for equity-deserving groups.

-- Budget information is clear, reasonable, well-described, and amounts align to provided quotes.
+- Financial information: Budget details must be clear, reasonable, and well-documented with amounts matching provided quotes.

 grant_single_labels|register